-Offer valid on bookings made from Jan 1-Jan 31, 2019.
-Special cruise fares plus free air valid on available 2019 departures of Grand European Tour, European Sojourn, Paris to the Swiss Alps (Mar & Apr), France's Finest, Waterways of the Tsars (2019 & 2020) and Kiev to the Black Sea.
+Offer valid on bookings made from Mar 1-Mar 31, 2019.
+Special cruise fares plus FREE air valid on available 2019 departures of Grand European Tour, European Sojourn, Paris to the Swiss Alps (Mar & Apr), France’s Finest, Waterways of the Tsars (2019 & 2020) and Kiev to the Black Sea.
 Air savings varies on other itineraries.
 Air offers valid on all North American gateways except Alaska, Hawaii, San Juan and Mexico City.
 Air does not have to be purchased to get cruise/tour offer.
 All prices are in US dollars and for US residents only.
 Additional restrictions may apply.
-2019: Book by Jan 31, 2019; pay in full by Feb 28, 2019.
-2020: Book by Jan 31, 2019; pay in full by June 30, 2019.
-Offer expires Jan 31, 2019.
+2019: Book by Mar 31, 2019; pay in full by Apr 30, 2019.
+2020: Book by Mar 31, 2019; pay in full by June 30, 2019.
+Offer expires Mar 31, 2019.

 Cruise fares listed are for cruise and cruisetour only in US dollars, per person and fares/discount offers are based on double occupancy and are valid for US residents only.
 Prices are based upon lowest price point and category at time of print and are subject to change without notice.
 If you are traveling within 21 days, echeck payments cannot be accepted and cannot be made by third parties (someone not traveling).
 Other restrictions may apply.